Google Developers

 The site contains reference information for community based developer products that Google is involved with like Android from the Open Handset Alliance and OpenSocial from the OpenSocial Foundation.

 Google APIs

 Google offers a variety of APIs, mostly web APIs for web developers.
-The APIs are based on popular Google consumer products, including Google Maps, Google Earth, AdSense, Adwords, Google Apps and YouTube.
+The APIs are based on popular Google consumer products, including Google Maps, Google Earth, AdSense, Google Ads, Google Apps and YouTube.

 Google Data APIs

 The Google Data APIs allow programmers to create applications that read and write data from Google services.
 Currently, these include APIs for Google Apps, Google Analytics, Blogger, Google Base, Google Book Search, Google Calendar, Google Code Search, Google Earth, Google Spreadsheets and Google Notebook.

 Ajax APIs

 Google's Ajax APIs let a developer implement rich, dynamic websites entirely in JavaScript and HTML.
 A developer can create a map to a site, a dynamic search box, or download feeds with just a few lines of javascript.